-Virginia’s law includes disclosure requirements that impose duties on both landlords and tenants.
-Virginia landlords must disclose any visible mold to tenants before they move in, and take prompt action to remove the mold.
+Virginia's law includes disclosure requirements that impose duties on both landlords and tenants.
+Virginia landlords must disclose any visible mold to tenants before they move in.
+If there is mold, tenants have the option to terminate the tenancy or not take possession of the unit.
+If the tenant decides to stay, the landlord must remediate the mold within five days.
 (Va.
-Code Ann. § 55-248.11:2.)
+Code Ann. § 55.1-1215 (2020).)
 But tenants must promptly notify their landlord of any visible evidence of mold or even moisture accumulation that they notice.
-In addition, tenants must “use reasonable efforts” to maintain their apartment and prevent the “accumulation of moisture and the growth of mold.”
+In addition, tenants must "use reasonable efforts" to maintain their apartment and prevent the "accumulation of moisture and the growth of mold."
 (Va.
-Code Ann. § 55-248.16(A)(10).)
+Code Ann. § 55.1-1227(10) (2020).)

 Also, while federal law requires disclosures about lead paint, it doesn't impose a similar duty on landlords when it comes to mold.